shardul2512/INTELLIGENT-AUTOMATION-FRAMEWORK-FOR-DATA-SCIENCE-PROCESS/README.md

-# ⚗️ AI Data Science Workbench
+# ⚗️ AN INTELLIGENT AUTOMATION FRAMEWORK FOR DATA SCEIENCE PROCESS

 A visual, AI-powered data science pipeline studio built with Streamlit and OpenRouter.